spettersson/splunk4patientprivacy/data_onboarding_guide.md

 -  Are the logs **structured** (csv, json, xml), **unstructured** (free-text), or a combination❓
 -  Does each log entry consist of a **single line** or **multiple lines**❓
 -  What **delimiter** separates log entries (i.e, what indicates the end and start of a new log entry)❓
--  What **format** does the timestamp have that indicates the point in time when the log entry was generated at source?
+-  What **format** does the timestamp have that indicates the point in time when the log entry was generated at source❓

-Additionally, it is essential to **categorize logs appropriately**.
-For example, an application might generate audit logs across multiple files with the same format, yet different logs may serve distinct purposes within the audit domain.
-By taking this into account, you can later easily filter events in Splunk to find the desired subset.
+Additionally, it is essential to **categorize logs appropriatel**y.
+Even within the same vendor, solution, and module combination, multiple log files may exist with the same format but belong to different categories.
+Proper categorization ensures that events can be easily filtered in Splunk, allowing users to efficiently find the desired subset of data.

 Rule of thumb when assigning sourcetypes:
 | Application     | Format   | Category   | Sourcetype |